MicrosoftDocs/azure-stack-docs/AKS-Hybrid/azure-rbac-aks-hybrid.md

 ### Create the server app and client app

-Register your server app and secret and your client app and secret by performing the following steps:
+Register your server app and secret, and your client app and secret, by performing the following steps:

 > [!NOTE]
 > These steps direct you to key tasks in [Use Azure RBAC for Azure Arc-enabled Kubernetes clusters](/azure/azure-arc/kubernetes/azure-rbac) that are required to prepare for the Azure RBAC setup in AKS hybrid.